Why dogs make us feel good (and cope better)

 Indeed, dogs can play an important role in recovery, Johnson says.
 “We need to have unconditional love and acceptance that we get from animals.
 Nobody gets enough of that.”

-The bond between man and dog is something that can really cure a lot emptiness.
+The bond between man and dog is something that can really cure a lot of emptiness.

-The bond between man and dog is something that can really cure a lot emptiness.
+The bond between man and dog is something that can really cure a lot of emptiness.

 Knight returned to school to get a license to practice substance abuse counseling, he says.
 And he launched an organization that would make sure that concern for a dog wouldn't be a barrier to seeking help.
 Most sobriety houses don't allow dogs, and “I couldn't imagine, saying 'you're making this huge decision to work on your life but in order to do that you have to give up that one lasting relationship you have, your dog,'” he says.
 “I was amazed how many people would not give up their dogs and they end up getting worse.”